 The Local Authorities (Members' Allowances) (England) Regulations 2003 require local authorities to make a scheme of allowances for their members and to establish and maintain an independent remuneration panel to make recommendations to the Council about the scheme and the amounts to be paid.

 The Regulations make specific provision for the London Councils (formerly the Association of London Government) to establish a panel, which could exercise the functions of an independent remuneration panel on behalf of London borough councils.

-This notice sets out the allowances for Wandsworth Councillors for the financial year 2018/19.
-At its meeting on 11 July 2018, the Council decided not to accept the full amounts recommended by the independent panel, nor its proposal that allowances should be uprated for inflation in line with the local government pay award; instead, the Council decided to leave the rate of allowances, including the Basic Allowance, unchanged for 2018/19 and for 2019/20.
-The only change was the inclusion of an additional Overview and Scrutiny Chairman and Deputy Chairman.
+This notice sets out the allowances for Wandsworth Councillors for the financial year 2019/20.
+At its meeting on 17 July 2019, the Council decided not to accept the full amounts recommended by the independent panel, nor its proposal that allowances should be uprated for inflation in line with the local government pay award; instead, the Council decided to leave the rate of allowances, including the Basic Allowance, unchanged for 2019/20 and for 2020/21.

 The Council may pay allowances to formal co-opted (non-elected) members of Council committees and this was included in the Scheme at £746.54 per year.
 The exceptions are the two Independent Persons on the Standards Committee who each receive £400 per year.

 The Council sets aside a fund of £4,400 per annum for those elected Members who serve on Adoption and Fostering Panels through the year.
 This is apportioned across the appointed Members.

 If a Councillor has a certain role or special responsibility they are eligible for further allowances